 Type Of Buyer

-Enterprise salespeople have the toughest job because they need to know their market deeply, understand competitive pricing and account needs.
+Enterprise salespeople have the toughest job because they need to know their market deeply, and understand competitive pricing and account needs.
 They also need to adapt quickly in a time of change.
 Sales for small business or mid-market accounts only need to focus on one stage at a time, unlike pressure from all sides with enterprise customers.

 CAC: LTV Ratio